akschion/SUPER/README.md

 Thanks to [jacobi_pd](https://github.com/jewettaij/jacobi_pd) for providing symmetric matrix diagonalization code!

 ## Representations for Learning Rotations in Neural Networks
-The folder `learning` has PyTorch implementations of rotation representations for learning (**2-vec** and **QuadMobius**).
+PyTorch implementations of proposed rotation representations for learning (**2-vec** and **QuadMobius**) in `learning` folder.
 They are easy to drag and drop into any model pipeline to map neural network outputs to a rotation:
 ```
 import torch
 from learning.SUPER_maps import *